TUDelft-books/CSBB-textbook/book/Quarter2/Week2_6.md

 -   Disabilities

-## Key Concepts
+### Key Concepts

-Understanding different types of biases
+- Understanding different types of biases

-The ways it affects who is in science
+- The ways it affects who is in science

-The ways it affects what is in science
+- The ways it affects what is in science

-And the ways it affects how we do science.
+- And the ways it affects how we do science.

-Our own role in understanding biases?
+- Our own role in understanding biases?

-How to counteract them?
+- How to counteract them?

-## Relevant learning goals
+### Relevant Learning Goals

-Collaboration
+- Collaboration

-Communication
+- Communication

-Research process
+- Research process

-Reflection
+- Reflection

-# Workshop: Paper Writing
+## Workshop: Paper Writing

-Overview

 In this hands-on workshop, students will work on their research paper.
 At the same time, we will discuss and apply guidelines and strategies for writing clear papers on three levels: